tlp19/portfolio/README.md

 Hi!
 This is my personal portfolio.

-It is themed after a terminal window, and can be used a such.
+It is themed after a terminal window, and can be used as such.

-To get started, type in ``help` and press Enter!
+To get started, type in `help` and press Enter!

 ## Credits